Diffusion Models with Double Guidance: Generate with aggregated datasets: Introduction

-Our main contributions are summarized as follows. \begin{itemize}[topsep=-4pt, partopsep=0pt, itemsep=3pt, parsep=0pt, leftmargin=11pt] \item \textbf{Flexible conditional sampling on block-wise missing datasets:} We propose flexible and efficient methods for sample generation approximately from $P_{X_0}, P_{X_0|C_1}, P_{X_0|C_2}$ and $P_{X_0|C_1,C_2}$; notably, they work directly to aggregated datasets with block-wise missing conditions. \item \textbf{Theoretical analysis and enhanced interpretability for guided diffusion:} We establish a more detailed theoretical framework compared to previous work, providing a deeper understanding of the factors that influence the effectiveness of guided diffusion. \item \textbf{Extensive experiments across multiple data types:} We evaluate our methods in synthetic datasets, molecular datasets \cite{Axelrod_2022_geomdataset,Sterling_2015_zincdataset}, and ImageNet \cite{Deng_2009_imagenet}, demonstrating superior recovery of conditional distributions and controllability over the given conditions. \end{itemize}
+Our main contributions are summarized as follows. \begin{itemize} \item \textbf{Plug-and-play conditional generation on block-wise missing datasets:} We propose two efficient methods for generating samples approximately from $P_{X_0|C_1,C_2}$ when we only have access to block-wise missing datasets shown in Table \ref{table_block_wise_missing}. \item \textbf{Theoretical analysis and enhanced interpretability for guided diffusion:} We establish a more detailed theoretical framework compared to previous works, providing a deeper understanding of the factors that influence the effectiveness of guided diffusion. \item \textbf{Extensive experiments across multiple data types:} We evaluate our methods on synthetic datasets, molecular datasets \cite{Axelrod_2022_geomdataset,Sterling_2015_zincdataset}, and image datasets \cite{Deng_2009_imagenet}, demonstrating superior recovery of conditional distributions and controllability over the target conditions. \end{itemize}

 The remainder of this paper is organized as follows.
 Section~\ref{sec_Preliminary} introduces the problem setting and background.
 Section~\ref{sec_dmdg} describes our proposed methods.
 Section~\ref{sec_thm} presents the theoretical analysis.
-Numerical simulations are provided in Section~\ref{sec_sim}, followed by real-data experiments in Section~\ref{sec_mol}.
+Section~\ref{sec_mol} includes two practical applications to molecular datasets.
+Section \ref{sec_image_gen} presents image inpainting and object editing.
+Section \ref{sec_conclusion} summarizes our results and provides a discussion of future directions.

-\section{Problem setting and preliminaries}
+\section{Problem Setting and Preliminaries}